ankane/s3tk/README.md

 ## Performance

-For commands that do a lot of API calls (`scan-object-acl`, `reset-object-acl`, `encrypt`, and `delete-unencrypted-versions`), run s3tk on an EC2 server for minimum latency.
+For commands that iterate over bucket objects (`scan-object-acl`, `reset-object-acl`, `encrypt`, and `delete-unencrypted-versions`), run s3tk on an EC2 server for minimum latency.

 ## Notes